Jbridges1119/TypeScript/Readme.md

       - `rootDir` is just specifiing which files compile to public. "include" will stop it from looking outside a folder.

 ## Lecture Notes
+ - Add `--template typescript` to the end of create-react-app to start a react project with typescript